Argentina Travel Guide: Interesting Things to Do in Mendoza

 Explore the tour options on Viator for visiting the Natural Reserve Villavicencio with a guide.

-Extend your stay with a visit to San Rafael
+Extend Your Stay with a Visit to San Rafael

-If you havenβt gotten enough of wines and stunning mountains in Mendoza, then consider extending your stay with a couple of days in San Rafael, Mendoza’s smaller brother.
+If you haven’t gotten enough of wines and stunning mountains in Mendoza, then consider extending your stay with a couple of days in San Rafael, Mendoza’s smaller brother.

 San Rafael is less touristic than Mendoza and also offers some charming vineyards and scenic landscapes.
-Read more about San Rafael.

 How to Get Around in Mendoza?